24 Jan Five Tips to Fuel Your Kids This School Year

 Young children are more at risk of getting food poisoning, as their immune systems are not yet fully developed.
 The bugs that trigger food-borne illness grow between 5°C and 60°C, so it’s vital to keep food cool.
-Using insulated lunch boxes or cooler bags, placing a frozen drink bottle next to foods that should be kept cool, and ensuring that packed lunches are kept out of direct sunlight will minimise the risk of food poisoning.
-Also, encourage your kids to consume at-risk foods like cheeses, eggs, dips and milks at morning recess, and to save their fruit, popcorn, crackers and other less vulnerable foods for their mid-afternoon break.
+Using insulated lunch boxes or cooler bags, placing a frozen drink bottle next to foods that should be kept cool.
+And ensuring that packed lunches are kept out of direct sunlight will minimise the risk of food poisoning.
+Also, encourage your kids to consume at-risk foods like cheeses, eggs, dips and milk at morning recess, and to save their fruit, popcorn, crackers and other less vulnerable foods for their mid-afternoon break.

 Make time for breakfast